Growing strawberries from seed is a great way to establish plants without spending a lot of money.

 You can mimic “winter” by simply placing the seeds in the refrigerator for 3-4 weeks, which signals to the strawberries that winter is past.

-To stratify strawberry seeds: Place the seed packet into a Ziploc plastic bag or tight-sealing jar.
+To germinate strawberry seeds: Place the seed packet into a Ziploc plastic bag or tight-sealing jar.
 Place that in the sealed container with the seed packet into the refrigerator and leave it there for about a month.

 Read carefully, this is important…